NYC paramedics overwhelmed by coronavirus cases: "We've had 9/11-type calls for eight days"

 A video taken outside of NYU Langone Hospital in lower Manhattan shows nine ambulances backed up in front of the emergency room, all filled with sick patients.
 With coronavirus cases in New York City soaring, the city's first responders are also facing massive casualties with over 260 reported cases in the FDNY, including ambulance mechanic James Villecco who died from his infection on Sunday.

-"I've never seen anything like this before in my career, or my lifetime, to be honest," Lilian Bonsignore, chief EMS operator for the city's fire department said.
+"I have never seen anything like this before in my career, or in my lifetime, to be honest," Lilian Bonsignore, chief EMS operator for the city's fire department said.

 The unprecedented amount of 911 calls the department has received so far has forced Bonsignore to tell the public, "If you are not seriously ill, seriously sick, if you are not having a true emergency stay home.
 Save 911 for those true emergencies."